 Over 1,800 adult volunteers (there’s room for more!) help make Dorset Scouting amazing in a diversity of ways; either by working directly with our young people or by helping manage a Group by being a charity Trustee.
 Dorset Scouts supports its volunteers so they can get the most out of their experiences by providing opportunities for adventure, training, fun and friendship.

 What adventures, experiences and learning can we all enjoy?

-We proudly wear this necker and county badge:
+Our County Team proudly wear this Necker and all members of Dorset wear this county badge: